gdarchen/webusb-arduino-nfc/2-local-nfc-server/nfc-server/README.md

 On `connection` events, the server starts listening for `require-scan` events.

-If there is more than one connection established, it sends a `too-many-connections` event.

-Else, it interacts with the NFC USB Reader and sends the detected payload thanks to a `nfc-tag-scanned` event to the socket.
+It interacts with the NFC USB Reader and sends the detected payload thanks to a `nfc-tag-scanned` event to the socket.

 ## Installation